Music and Memory – Alive Inside

 Even for persons with severe dementia, music can tap deep emotional recall.
 For individuals suffering from Alzheimer’s, memory for things—names, places, facts—is compromised, but memories from our teenage years can be well-preserved.

-Persons with dementia, Parkinson’s and other diseases that damage brain chemistry also reconnect to the world and gain improved quality of life from listening to personal music favorites.”
+People with dementia, Parkinson’s, and other diseases that damage brain chemistry also reconnect with the world and gain improved quality of life from listening to personal music favorites.

 Music and Memory – Music and the Brain